PARISH COUNCIL NEXT MEETING

 Public Health England and the NHS are well-prepared to deal with coronavirus and the priority is to safeguard local communities which sometimes involves taking preventative measures to help reduce the risk of further cases.
 The UK is well prepared for these types of incidents and there is rapid and effective testing undertaken by PHE for this virus.
 The NHS has expert teams of highly-trained staff and specialist hospital units around the country ready to receive and care for any patients with any highly infectious disease.

-Public Health England are updating the coronavirus page on the GOV.UK website daily with the latest information.
+Public Health England are updating the GOV.UK website daily with the latest information.

 Prevent coronavirus spreading

 There are things we can all do to help stop viruses like coronavirus spreading: